Gerold55/WasteLands_Survival/mods/dna_analysis/api.md

       * for programming convienience it is also possible to give the nodenames as keyless/normal list values
   * if the nodenames match and a predicate is given then both have to match
   * if everywhere is truthy no further checks will be run
+  * the place_filter will be conventred to a table if it is registered with a different type
 * average_amount
   * the amount of DNA/data a player gets on average
   * this also determines the time a player needs to analyse the sample